-THREE MONTHS ENDED JULY 3, 1999 THREE MONTHS ENDED JUNE 27, 1998 SIX MONTHS ENDED JULY 3, 1999 SIX MONTHS ENDED JUNE 27, 1998 Amortization of goodwill from the acquisition of UT Automotive (over 40 years) Incremental interest expense incurred as a result of the acquisition of UT \$ 1.9 \$ 5.8 \$ 7.6 \$ 11.6 Automotive Impact on tax provision due to incremental 13.4 40.3 52.8 80.5 interest expense (4.7) (14.1) (18.5) (28.2) Net impact of adjustments on net income \$(10.6) ====== \$(32.0) ====== \$(41.9) ====== \$(63.9) =====
+THREE MONTHS ENDED JULY 3, 1999 THREE MONTHS ENDED JUNE 27, 1998 SIX MONTHS ENDED JULY 3, 1999 SIX MONTHS ENDED JUNE 27, 1998 Amortization of goodwill from the acquisition of UT Automotive (over 40 years) Incremental interest expense incurred as a result of the acquisition of UT \$ 1.9 \$ 5.8 \$ 7.6 \$ 11.6 Automotive Impact on tax provision due to incremental 13.4 40.3 52.8 80.5 interest expense (4.7) (14.1) (18.5) (28.2) Net impact of adjustments on net income \$ (10.6) \$(32.0) \$(41.9) \$(63.9)

-(4) The Delphi Seating pro forma financial data does not reflect the anticipated results of certain activities and actions that the Company feels will benefit continuing operations, such as operating losses of certain plants that will not be incurred in the future as they were closed prior to the acquisition, capitalization of fixed asset purchases which had been written off as impaired assets by the former owner, a charge related to the employee benefit obligations not assumed by the Company and the elimination of certain charges that had previously been allocated by the former owner.
-The anticipated benefit to net income of such actions is estimated to be approximately \$27.7 million for the three months ended June 27, 1998 and \$54.0 million for the six months ended June 27, 1998.
+(4) The Delphi Seating pro forma financial data does not reflect adjustments for the anticipated results of certain activities and actions that the Company feels will benefit continuing operations, as such adjustments represent adjustments to the historical operating results of Delphi.
+These adjustments were determined using allocation methods consistent with those used in deriving Delphi's audited financial statement and include operating losses of approximately \$12.9 million and \$22.8 million for the three and six month periods ended June 27, 1998, respectively, of certain plants that will not be incurred in the future as they were closed prior to the acquisition, a charge of approximately \$5.7 million and \$11.4 million for the three and six month periods ended June 27, 1998, respectively, related to the employee benefit obligations not assumed by the Company and charges of approximately \$21.0 million and \$42.0 million for the three and six month periods ended June 27, 1998, respectively, that had previously been allocated by the former owner.